 A 3DS port has been announced for release on April 24, 2012 in North America.
 Called "Myst 3D," most of the gameplay will take place on the bottom, 2D screen, with some discovery gameplay in 3D on the top screen.
 This port is being handled by Maximum Family Games.

-Myst: The Soundtrack was composed by Robyn Miller and was released by Virgin Records on October 6, 1998.
+Myst: The Soundtrack was composed by Robyn Miller and released by Virgin Records on October 6, 1998.
+Miller later released a remastered version of the original soundtrack on June 6, 2013, which is available online through various digital storefronts.